Skip to main content

 2. Choose the project you would like to assign.

-3. Click the Green Assign button to add the project to one of your courses.
+3. Click the green Assign button to add the project to one of your courses

-4. Verify which Section(s) the project should be added to and click Assign.
-The project will be added as a module to the end of your Course.
+4. Verify which section(s) the project should be added to and click Assign.
+The project will be added as a module to the end of your course.

-Assigning from your Assignments Page:
+Assigning from your Assignments App:

 2. Use the search bar to find the Project you would like to add.

-3. Click Assign.
+3. Click Assign

 Still have questions?
 Contact our team at hello@codehs.com to learn more!